Stock market today: Big Tech carries Wall Street to another record and winning week

 “The Fed threw some cold water on the idea of a March rate cut less than 48 hours ago, and today’s surprisingly strong jobs report won’t dry things off,” said Chris Larkin, managing director, trading and investing, at E-Trade from Morgan Stanley.
 "It’s definitely not the type of data the Fed had in mind when they said they wanted to see more evidence that inflationary pressures were under control.”

-The yield for the 10-year Treasury leaped immediately after the release of the jobs report and was up to 4.03% from 3.88% late Thursday.
+The yield for the 10-year Treasury leaped immediately after the release of the jobs report and climbed to 4.02% from 3.88% late Thursday.

 Traders had already pushed out bets for the timing of the first Fed rate cut to May from March following Powell's warning earlier this week.
 After the jobs report, traders shifted some bets even further out the calendar to June, according to data from CME Group.